 - Homocysteine levels

-The treatment depends on the underlying cause.
-In primary cases, it is usually the maintenance therapy as there is no cure for it.
-In the secondary causes, such as nephrotic syndrome, surgery or traumas, correction of the underlying cause relieves the hypercoagulability state.
+Treatment depends on the underlying cause.
+In primary cases, treatment consists of maintenance therapy, as there is no cure.
+In secondary cases, such as nephrotic syndrome, surgery, or trauma, correction of the underlying cause relieves the hypercoagulability state.

-Supportive management is focused on avoiding the formation of a clot and its dislodgement to vital organs.
-This is achieved by making blood thinner and more difficult to clot which is done by administration of various types of anticoagulant drugs :
+Supportive management is focused on avoiding the formation of a clot, its dislodgment, and transport to vital organs.
+This is achieved by thinning the blood, thereby making it more resistant to clotting, through the administration of various types of anticoagulant drugs.

-- Heparin injections are given for an immediate action in the emergency cases.
-They can be given as infusions or subcutaneous injections thus, they are more suitable for use in the in-patient set-up.
-However, these patients need long term therapy and therefore cannot rely on heparin alone as an infusion.
-Newer subcutaneous agents are considered for outpatient use.
+Heparin injections are administered for immediate action in emergency cases.
+They can be given as infusions or subcutaneous injections and are therefore more suited to use in in-patient settings.
+However, these patients need long-term therapy, and therefore heparin infusion cannot solely be relied on.
+Newer subcutaneous agents should be considered for outpatient use.

-- Warfarin tablets are mostly given as a maintenance therapy since it is administered orally and has a predictable dose response.
-It must be bridged with heparin for 3-5 days because:
+Warfarin tablets are mostly given as maintenance therapy, as they have a predictable dose-response.
+Warfarin must be bridged with heparin for 3–5 days for the following reasons:

-- Warfarin takes some time to initiate its action as it works by inhibiting the synthesis of vitamin K dependent factors that require sometime to be depleted in circulation.
+- It takes time for the initiation of action, as Warfarin works by inhibiting the synthesis of vitamin K–dependent factors that take time to be depleted in circulation.

-- It has an initial prothrombotic effect that must be controlled by administration of heparin.
+- It has an initial prothrombotic effect, which must be controlled by the administration of heparin.

-- A test known as INR (International Normalized Ratio) is done regularly for patients on warfarin.
-For people who are on warfarin, the targeted limit is 2 – 3.
-It is important, as the excessive levels of anticoagulants in the blood can lead to a severe bleeding episode.
+- An International Normalized Ratio is done regularly for patients on warfarin.
+The targeted limit is 2–3, as excessive levels of anticoagulants in the blood can lead to a severe bleeding episode.

-3. New oral anticoagulant agents (NOAC) such as rivaroxaban and apixaban are now the drugs of choice due to their ease in administration and a well predicted dose response thus do not require monitoring as compared to other drugs above.
+Currently, new oral anticoagulant agents such as rivaroxaban and apixaban are the drugs of choice, due to their ease of administration and a well-predicted dose-response that does not require the same level of monitoring compared with heparin or warfarin.